mmahmoodictbd/unloadbrain/_posts/2020-06-25-typical-work-week-for-application-security-engineer.md

 Apart from above, you gotta keep upto date yourself.
 Reading write-ups and prepare for certification are also part of daily activity.

+Working in security could be handful, but it's exciting.
+We had around 80 Java microservices, frontend built on Angular, cloud native apps with Docker and
+ Kubernetes, mobile SDKs for both Android and iOS.
+Keeping your head above the water is a challenge!

 Cheers!